 Here’s a quick look inside:

-When you’re ready to have a look at the high-quality photos and artwork in the actual East Coast Trail Guide, head over to Apple Books to download the first chapter for free:
+When you’re ready to have a look at the actual East Coast Trail Guide, head over to Apple Books and get the first chapter for free.

 Show your friends you love hiking the East Coast Trail and reading a good book: connect with the East Coast Trail Guide on Facebook.